 A perfectly fitting mask is essential for a good snorkeling experience.
 But everyone's face is different.
 So knowing the dimensions of your face will help you choose a mask to try.
 Learn how to choose a properly fitting mask for your face shape on our snorkel mask fitting tips page.

-And if you wear glasses, and don't use contacts, then get yourself a mask that will allow you to see like you have your glasses on.
+And if you wear glasses, and don't use contacts, then you will need

 Then learn our tips on how to prevent snorkel mask fogging.

 Snorkels seem simple, but they come in a bunch of different styles and types and sizes.
 And getting the right one is important for your mouth shape and preferences.
 Some have splash guards on top, or dry valves, with purge valves on the bottom.
 You can get them as a one piece tube, or with a flexible silicone tube section on bottom.
-Explore all your options on our snorkel page.
+Explore all your options on our snorkel buying guide page.

 The snorkel equipment below may not be essential, but you might be a bit crazy not to have and use it.
 Protection from the sun in particular deserves your full attention.
 And if you are not a good swimmer, then a flotation device is critical to have.

 Using sunscreen is good, but when we go in and out of the water several times in a day, it becomes a pain to re-apply every time.
-So we wear long sleeve rash guard shirts when we snorkel.
-This reduces the area we need to sunscreen by a bunch.
+So we wear hooded long sleeved rash guard shirts and full length leggings when we snorkel.
+Then we don't have to use sunscreen.
 And the rash guard provides a small amount of insulating warmth and jellyfish sting protection.
-If you want extra warmth, we recommend a thin 1 mm long sleeve wetsuit top.
+See our snorkeling rash guards page for full details.